CraigCav/mimosa-jasmine-node/README.md

 * inline the test results, simple output format if possible, keep minimal
 * Make config-less with config options in mimosaconfig rather than external file location
 * need to clean up jasmine test suite after reporting test results
-* need to hook into mimosas watch functionailty to monitor test/spec dirs and src dirs

 ##License